Innovation & Resilience Fund

 Farm Businesses

 East Devon District Council are interested in receiving bids from farm businesses looking to expand the goods and services they offer to supplement their income from agriculture.
-This could be through producing new food like ice cream, offering services such as cookery classes or recreational courses, or making your farm a tourist destination.
+This could be through producing new food such as ice cream, offering services such as cookery classes or recreational courses, or making your farm a tourist destination.
 Previous rounds have supported several farm businesses to innovate.
 These include Castlewood Vineyards, Trill Farm Garden, and Four Elms Fruit Farm.
 The grants they received helped them create new products and expand their offerings to support them through tough economic times.